-The bottom line is that data is not the be-all and end-all that many in competition circles rather casually make it out to be.59 While data may often confer marginal benefits, there is little sense these are ultimately decisive.60 As a result, incumbent platforms' access to vast numbers of users and data in their primary markets might only marginally affect their Al competitiveness.
+The bottom line is that data is not the be-all and end-all that many in competition circles make it out to be.
+While data may often confer marginal benefits, there is little sense these are ultimately decisive.61 As a result, incumbent platforms' access to vast numbers of users and data in their primary markets might only marginally affect their AI competitiveness.